lulab/COME/README.md

 ## 0. About COME

-COME (coding potential calculator based on multiple features) is a computational tool that predicts the coding potential for a given transcript, which is not required to be conserved or fully assembled.
-It is a two-level machine-learning method, which uses multiple features of a transcript to predict its coding potential.The first level model is to generate a coding potential landscape, which describes the coding potential fluctuation of bins (100-nt intervals with 50-nt overlap) along the whole genome.
-The coding potential landscape (CPL) is integrated from multiple features (sequence, structure, expression and histone modification features) of bins.
-The second level learning model is to predict an input transcript to be a coding transcript or a non-coding transcript based on its overlapped CPL's pattern.
+COME (coding potential calculator based on multiple features) is a computational tool that predicts the coding potential for a given transcript.
+It integrates multiple sequence-derived and experiment-based features using a decompose-compose method, which makes COME’s performance more accurate and robust than other well-known tools, for transcripts with different lengths and assembly qualities.
+First, COME compose the feature matrix for the given transcripts using the pre-calculated features vectors.
+Second, COME predict the coding potential by the pre-trained models, using the feature matrix generated in the first step.

-Since the level 1 learning model integrated lots of features, which is a very complicated process, we pre-calculated the CPL for five model species: human (hg19), mouse (mm10), fly (dm3), worm (ce10) and plant (TAIR10).
-The known coding and non-coding trasncripts' CPL patterns are also learned and stored in our level 2 models for these species.
+COME is currently pre-trained for five model species: human (hg19), mouse (mm10), fly (dm3), worm (ce10) and plant (TAIR10).
+The pre-trained models were avaible in the folder of [models] (http://RNAfinder.ncrnalab.org/COME)

+COME integreated features including GC content, DNA sequence conservation, protein conservation and RNA secondary structure conservation, expression abundance from poly(A)+, poly(A)- and small RNA sequencing, H3K36me3 and H3K4me3 modification.
+These input features were pre-calculated and avaiable in folder of [HDF5] (http://RNAfinder.ncrnalab.org/COME)

 COME also is avaliable as a [webserver](http://RNAfinder.ncrnalab.org/COME)